NCEAS/oss-lessons/version-control/3-git-remote.md

 During this process, if you want to roll back to the situation before you started the merge: `git merge --abort`

-**NOTE:** By doing a `pull` before commiting, you can avoid a lot of git conflicts.
+**NOTE:** By doing a `pull` before committing, you can avoid a lot of git conflicts.
 Your git workflow should therefore be:

 1. `git add`
 2. `git pull`